jonschull/grantseeker-visualization/current_milestone.md

 - Each checkbox is assigned [by what? the generate_visualzation script??] a unique, stable identifier (the record’s ID).
 - The URL encodes the state of each checkbox by its ID, e.g. `?checked=recA,recB,recC`.
 - Special-case checkboxes (e.g., "AllPropositions") use reserved IDs.
+- **NOTE:** With current Airtable record IDs (17 chars each), browser compatibility limits us to about 110 checked boxes before the URL becomes too long (2,000 chars).
+If the number of selectable items grows, we will need to implement a more compact encoding or server-side state.
+This is not urgent, but should be revisited if the project/funder count approaches this limit.

 ### 2.2.
 Embedded RECORD_NAME_ID Mapping
 - Every generated HTML file includes, in an informational HTML comment or `<script type="application/json">`, a mapping of `{Record Name: Record ID}` for all checkboxes.